-The company's financial liabilities comprise bank loans and overdrafts, trade creditors, amounts owed to group undertakings, taxation and social security and other creditors, which are shown in note 17, and in the balance sheet.
+The company's financial liabilities comprise trade creditors, amounts/loans owed to group undertaking, taxation and social security and other creditors, which are shown in note 18, and in the balance sheet.
 Management determines the classification of its financial liabilities at initial recognition.